kimpeaches/NerdyBytes/journals/api_endpoints.md

 ## Show User

-## Show User

-- Endpoint path: /api/user/{:id}
 -   Endpoint path: /api/user/{:id}
 -   Endpoint method: GET

 ### Description

 -   Api to view user details.
 -   This will be displayed on the dashboard.

 ### JSON Shape